warnock/pdx-bird/README.md

 ## Description

-#### The PDX Birds game is a remaking of the original fun and challenging Flappy Birds game.
+#### The PDX Bird game is a remaking of the original fun and challenging Flappy Birds game.

 ## Setup